yuhgto/hello-world-monday/README.md

+> NOTE: Our apps platform is currently unreleased, so the information in this guide is subject to change significantly.
+> If you'd like to be one of the first to access the feature when it's released, you can sign up for the beta program [here](https://forms.monday.com/forms/5cd89b4e8df0b650f4e323057872b84e).

 # Building your first monday feature (view/widget)

 In this tutorial we will build a simple Hello World app.
 This tutorial will start simple, and build a more complex app as it goes along.
 It can be used as a view or a widget.